Lake trout appears to be largest ever, here’s why it may not set the record

 GUNNISON COUNTY, Colo.
-(KDVR) — A father-son duo in Gunnison, Colorado got the surprise of a lifetime when they reeled in the pending world record for the largest lake trout ever caught.
+(KDVR) — A father-son duo in Gunnison, Colo., got the surprise of a lifetime when they reeled in the pending world record for the largest lake trout ever caught.

 Scott Enloe has been fishing his whole life and frequents the Blue Mesa Reservoir in Gunnison, about 160 miles west of Colorado Springs.
 May 6 was the first day he and his son, Hunter, could take the boat out on the reservoir for the season, and that weekend, they reeled in a massive fish.